RobotDogtor/CameraArraySetup/matlabScripts/readme.md

 When grabbing files from the server.
 Make sure the drive is mapped and signed in to in order for it to work.

 Function flow: run `setupCameras` to set the IO

+## Calibration steps

+ - finish camera holes
+ - black calibrate
+ - make sure all cameras are focused and at correct aperture
+ - Code to calibrate (svoboda)
+ - code to auto upload videos to google drive
+ - visual hull code
+ - code for mesh and position of bat